-Typical humans (trichromats) have three types of cones near the retina that allow you to see various colors on the spectrum:
+A typical human (trichromats) has three types of cones near the retina that allow you to see various colors on the spectrum:

-- short-wave (S) cones: sensitive to colors with short wavelengths – purple and blue.
+- short-wave (S) cones: sensitive to short wavelengths – purple and blue.

-- middle-wave (M) cones: sensitive to colors with medium wavelengths – yellow and green
+- middle-wave (M): sensitive to medium wavelengths – yellow and green cones

-- long-wave (L) cones: sensitive to colors with long wavelengths – red and orange
+- long-wave (L) cones: sensitive long wavelengths – red and orange

-Tetrachromats have a fourth cone.
-But not all people with a fourth cone are tetrachromats.
+Tetrachromats have a fourth, extra cone.
+But not all people with a 4th cone are tetrachromats.
 Tetrachromacy is quite rare.
 Trichromats see 1 million color variations.
 Tetrachromats see 100 million.
 True tetrachromats consist of less than 1% of the human population.

-The best way to identify potential tetrachromats is by looking at your mother’s male relatives.
-Research at New Castle University shows that the most likely candidates for tetrachromacy are those who carry the gene for very mild color vision deficiency (or mild color blindness).
+A color vision researcher at New Castle University demonstrated that the most likely candidates for tetrachromacy are those who carry the gene for very mild color vision deficiency (or mild color blindness).

 Although the above test might not be scientifically valid, it still illustrates the spectrum of average human perception.
 Even if it’s only on a remedial scale.
 If you’re interested in seeing if you’re a true tetrachromat, you can get tested for genetic mutations along the “X” chromosome.
 Well, that and a painstaking color matching test.